 Details of RR extension

 For this study, we developed a new LANDIS-II disturbance extension (Root Rot v1.0) to simulate biomass loss (representing individuals killed) and complete cohort mortality caused by infestations of the root rot pathogen (Phytophthora cinnamomi).
-The extension does not simulate dispersal of the pathogen, instead assuming that the pathogen can reach any site in the simulation landscape at any time.
+The extension does not simulate dispersal of the pathogen, instead assuming the pathogen can reach any site in the simulation landscape (e.g., SRSF) at any time.
 Each site has a mutually exclusive status of Susceptible, Infected (non-symptomatic) or Diseased (symptomatic).
 Cells that are Infected or Diseased can revert to a status of Susceptible only when the pathogen is absent (Presence = 0).
 Cells that are Diseased can stochastically revert to a status of Infected, and will always revert to Infected if all susceptible tree hosts are eliminated.
 The user can optionally provide an input map giving the initial status of each cell; otherwise all active cells are initially assumed to be Susceptible.
 Extension inputs (including the time step of the extension) are provided to the model in a text file (Table RR inputs).
 In the time steps the extension is executed, each site is evaluated for transitions between states, with the probability of each transition determined by the presence of the pathogen (controlled by a temperature variable (dTemp)) and a conducive environment variable (controlled by a soil water variable (dWater)).

 dTemp = (AnnTmin - LethalTemp) / ABS(LethalTemp) (1)